kode4food/ale/docstring/vector.md

 tags: ["sequence"]
 ---

 Will create a new vector whose elements are the evaluated forms provided.
-This function is no different than the vector literal syntax except that it can be treated in a first-class fashion.
+This function is no different from the vector literal syntax except that it can be treated in a first-class fashion.

 #### An Example